Laws of Transgression: The Return of Judge Schreber

 Imprint: University of Toronto Press

-Laws of Transgression offers multiple perspectives on the story of Daniel Paul Schreber (1842 –1911), a Chamber President of the German Supreme Court who was confined to a mental asylum after claiming God had communicated with him, desiring to make him into a woman.
+Laws of Transgression offers multiple perspectives on the story of Daniel Paul Schreber (1842–1911), a chamber president of the German Supreme Court who was institutionalized after claiming God had communicated with him, desiring to make him into a woman.
 Schreber was not only a successful judge, but was also to become the author of one of the most commented upon texts in psychiatric literature, Memoirs of My Nervous Illness.
-Published in 1903, this remarkable work documented Schreber’s visions, desires, jurisprudence and theology.
-Far from ending the Judge’s legal investments, however, it manifested an intensification of engagement with the law in the attempt to prove that becoming a woman did not deprive the judge of legal competence.
+Published in 1903, this remarkable work documented Schreber’s visions, desires, jurisprudence, and theology.
+Far from ending the judge’s legal investments, it manifested an intensification of engagement with the law in the attempt to prove that becoming a woman did not deprive the judge of legal competence.

-Schreber’s experience of bodily change and his account of interior life has been the subject of over a century of psychoanalytic and medical scrutiny.
-With the contemporary trans turn, interest in the Judge’s desire to become a woman has intensified.
-In Laws of Transgression, Peter Goodrich, Katrin Truestedt, and their contributing authors set out to unfold Schreber’s complex relation to the law.
-The collection revisits and rediscovers the Memoirs, not only in its juridical and political implications, but as a transitional and transgressional text that has challenged law and heteronormativity.
+Schreber’s experience of bodily change and his account of interior life has been the subject of more than a century of psychoanalytic and medical scrutiny.
+With the contemporary trans turn, interest in the judge’s desire to become a woman has intensified.
+In Laws of Transgression, Peter Goodrich, Katrin Trüstedt, and contributing authors set out to unfold Schreber’s complex relation to the law.
+The collection revisits and rediscovers the Memoirs, not only in its juridical and political implications, but as a transgressional text that has challenged law and heteronormativity.

 Peter Goodrich and Katrin Truestedt

 Chapter One: Schreber’s cases: Escaping from rational law